CGTN America: Airing of forced confessions

 In November 2018, amid growing international criticism of China's imprisonment of hundreds of thousands of Uyghurs in internment camps, CGTN America aired a piece portraying the camps as successful vocational training and antiterrorism centers and Uyghurs as grateful.
 In addition, CGTN America has broadcast "exclusive" forced confessions of people accused of a wide variety of crimes in China, most notably the example of a Briton, Peter Humphrey.

+Awards

+In 2016, CGTN America won an Emmy for a feature on Jen Bricker, a gymnast who was born without legs.
+In 2019, it won 27 White House News Photographers Association awards for its photographic coverage.